 This Community Risk Management Plan (CRMP) is the document which outlines how we keep you safe.
 Our CRMP shows how we allocate our resources to tackle those risks and our Service Strategies show you the detail of how we will manage the challenges that our departments face.

-You can find all our Service Plan documents on our website using the link below:
+You can find all our Service Plan documents on our website.